 - Have there been any changes in your income/expenditure since you completed your application or has there been a change in your circumstances (e.g. changes in employment hours, housing, debts)?
-If so, please complete a review sheet explaining these changes and how they have affected your financial position.
+If so, please complete a review sheet explaining these changes and how they have affected your financial position, including any evidence.
 The Panel can then review the case in light of this new information.

 - If you are happy that all of the information contained in your application is correct and your circumstances have not changed, you may wish to appeal against the decision made by the Panel.

 - If you would like to submit an Appeal, please notify us in the first instance.
-You will be offered help and support from a Student Money Adviser with this process.
+You will be offered help and support from a Money and Support Adviser with this process.

 - If you decide to not meet with an Adviser, please submit your Appeal Letter outlining why you feel you should receive assistance/further assistance to firstname.lastname@example.org, citing ‘Hardship Fund Appeal’ in the subject line.